2004 North Carolina Senate election: District 15

 Incumbent Republican John Carrington has represented the 15th district and its predecessors since 1995.
 Carrington lost re-nomination to fellow Republican Neal Hunt, who won the general election.

 District 16

 Incumbent Democrat Eric Miller Reeves has represented the 16th district and its predecessors since 1997.
 Reeves retired and Democrat Janet Cowell won the open seat.

 District 17

-Incumbent Republican Richard Stevens has represented the 17th district since 2003.
+Incumbent Republican Richard Y. Stevens has represented the 17th district since 2003.

 District 18

 Incumbent Democrat Wib Gulley, who had represented the 18th district and its predecessors since 1993, resigned on March 19, 2004.
 Ralph Alexander Hunt was appointed to finish Hunt's term on April 21, 2004.
 Hunt didn't seek a full term and Democrat Bob Atwater won the open seat.

 District 19

 Incumbent Democratic Majority Leader Tony Rand has represented the 19th district and its predecessors since 1995.

 District 20

-Incumbent Democrat Jeanne Lucas has represented the 20th district and its predecessors since 1993.
+Incumbent Democrat Jeanne Hopkins Lucas has represented the 20th district and its predecessors since 1993.